Sheena Easton: 1991–2000: What Comes Naturally and decline

 Easton adopted a boy (Jake) and girl (Skylar) between 1995 and 1996.
 Motherhood led her to curtail her appearances and focus on casino gigs, corporate shows and theatrical work.
 "Because I adopted my children, I could plan my timing", she told The Arizona Republic.
 "I knew exactly when they were coming along, so I knew when I had to change my life so it would be a stable life."
 Easton continued acting in America, starring in lead Broadway revivals of Man of La Mancha as (Aldonza) opposite Raul Julia in his last stage role (1992), and Grease as Rizzo (1996).
 Between 1994 and 1996, she played several characters in Gargoyles the animated series, including Lady Finella, the Banshee, Molly and Robyn Canmore.
 In 1999, she voice-acted a part-demon character, Annah-of-the-Shadows, in the computer game Planescape: Torment.
 She lives in Las Vegas with her two children and often performs in various casinos' entertainment venues.
 She voiced the character of Fiona Canmore for a scripted but unfinished episode of the cancelled animated feature, Team Atlantis.

 In December 1998, Easton toured with the American production "The Colors of Christmas" with artists Roberta Flack, Melissa Manchester, Peabo Bryson and Jeffrey Osborne.
 Windham Hill Records produced "The Colors of Christmas" disc by Robbie Buchanan of holiday music.
 Easton contributed two tracks, "The Place Where We Belong" (a duet with Jeffrey Osborne) and "The Lord's Prayer".
+In 1999, New York–based One Way Records reserved the rights to release all of Easton's EMI-America catalogue.
+For the first time in the US, No Sound But a Heart was released, 12 years after the album was made available elsewhere.
+All of Easton's EMI back catalogue, with the exception of her Spanish-language album Todo Me Recuerda a Ti, was re-released and remastered with bonus tracks, incorporating B-sides and remixes.
+Universal Japan released Best Ballads, a disc of ballads from her six previous albums from her MCA catalogue with the exception of "For Your Eyes Only" for the Japanese market that failed to chart.